tshino/vscode-kb-macro/keymap-wrapper/README.md

     - The `S-9` (`shift+9`) and `S-0` (`shift+0`) in the table are meant to be `(` and `)` respectively on the US keyboard.
 We had to write them in such a way because VS Code seems to not allow using `(` or `)` in keybindings.
 If your keyboard has a different layout, please adjust the keybindings by yourself.
     - You can also use `C-g` to abort the playback.

+When you stop using the keymap extension by disabling/uninstalling it, please don't forget to remove also the keymap wrapper from your `keybindings.json`.

 ## Making a Keymap Wrapper

 1. `git clone` this repository